nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2023-03-31-march-blog.md

 However, two of the most beautiful gifts were from Sergio and Saphal.
 Sergio gifted me a children's book written in French and K'iche', knowing I would be starting the language track next semester: Je suis petite, moi? ¿In nitz' na?
 Saphal also found a picture of me and my brothers and customized a glass display with the song Amor Eterno written over it.
 Thank you again, everyone, for being part of my story.

->Prefiero estar dormida que despierta
->De tanto que me duele que no estés
+>Prefiero estar dormida que despierta / De tanto que me duele que no estés / Cómo quisiera, ay / Que tú vivieras / Que tus ojitos jamás se hubieran / Cerrado nunca y estar mirándolos / Amor eterno
->Cómo quisiera, ay
->Que tú vivieras
->Que tus ojitos jamás se hubieran
->Cerrado nunca y estar mirándolos
->Amor eterno